 4. Frees up time and distributes resources better 🔗

-Automation workflows and context tools like glossaries, translation memories and style guides are a powerful duo that increase accuracy, reduce errors and allow team members to focus on creative localization tasks while ditching time-consuming repetitive chores
+Automations and context tools like glossaries, translation memories and style guides are a powerful combination that increase accuracy, reduce errors and allow team members to focus on creative localization tasks while ditching time-consuming repetitive chores

 5. Makes scaling to new markets easier 🔗